joe-antognini/joe-antognini.github.io/_drafts/thank-you-slides.md

 There are many ways to give bad talks, but one guaranteed way to make your talk worse than it would have otherwise been is to add a "Thank You" slide at the end.
-A big slide that says nothing but "Thank you" that you leave up during the questions session.
+You know the one --- big slide that says nothing but "Thank you" that you leave up after you've finished your talk.

 Don't do it.
 There's no point.
 It is a complete waste of a slide.
 You have just spent 15, 20, 30 minutes, maybe even an hour, describing to your